-The Brown-throated Three-toed Sloth is approximately the size of a house cat, ranging from 45-60cm.
-Like all sloths it has long limbs and a small head for the size of its body.
+The Brown-throated Three-toed Sloth is about the size of a domestic cat, ranging from 45-60cm.
+Like all sloths, it has long limbs and a small head for the size of its body.
 Sloths’ fur hangs ‘backwards’ compared to other mammals, lying from the stomach to their back.
-This enables the water to run off while it is in a tree.
+This allows the water to run off as the sloth hangs upside down in a tree.
 Sloths do not have visible toes but instead have long claws.
 In this species they have three claws on each foot, which enable them to hang from the branches of trees (2).
-The brown-throated Tree-toed Sloth can also be distinguished from other species by its brown fur and upturned mouth, giving the sloth a constant ‘smile’.
+The Brown-throated Tree-toed Sloth can also be distinguished from other species by its brown fur and upturned mouth, giving the sloth a constant ‘smile’.

-Despite their name the Brown-throated Three-toed Sloth is often tinged with green due to the growth of blue green algae in its fur, especially in the rainy season.
+Despite its name, the Brown-throated Three-toed Sloth is often tinged with green, as blue green algae grows in its fur, especially in the rainy season.
 Adult males also have a yellow/orange patch of fur with a black stripe between their shoulders.

 Sloths have a low nutrient diet which leads to a slow metabolic rate.
-To manage this low energy diet they have large segmented stomachs that weigh a third of the sloth’s total weight.
-The lack of energy means sloths are extremely slow moving and they only move out of the tree once a week to defecate.
-Maintaining temperature also becomes difficult with a slow metabolism and sloths will move into sunnier parts of a tree to keep warm (2).
+To manage this low energy diet, they have large segmented stomachs that weigh a third of the sloth’s total weight.
+The lack of energy means sloths move extremely slowly and they only descend the tree once a week to defecate.
+Keeping a constant temperature also becomes difficult with such low energy food, so sloths will move into sunnier parts of a tree to keep warm (2).

-The Brown-throated Three-toed Sloth is found in many Central and South American countries including WLT project areas Brazil, Paraguay and Ecuador.
-The species was originally also native in Argentina, but has been considered extinct in this country after the last sighting in 1916.
-They can live in a range of habitats and have been recorded in lowland tropical forest, cloud forest, semi-deciduous forest and montane tropical forest (1).
+The Brown-throated Three-toed Sloth lives in many Central and South American countries including WLT project areas in Brazil, Paraguay and Ecuador.
+The species was originally also native in Argentina, but is now extinct in this country, with a last sighting there in 1916.
+These sloths can live in a range of habitat, and these include lowland tropical forest, cloud forest, semi-deciduous forest and montane tropical forest (1).

 Threats and Conservation